edemaine/svgtiler/README.md

   functions within the same drawing (but not between separate drawings).
   This can be useful for drawing-specific state.

-The top-level code of your .js or .coffee mapping file can also export the following functions:
+The top-level code of your .js, .civet, or .coffee mapping file can also export the following functions:

 * `export init` to schedule calling `init(mapping)` whenever